SR-Saunders-CS/dc-to-cloud-id-mapper/README.md

 ## The Four Steps

 **Step 1 — Export from your DC instance**
 Run [`scripts/dc-export.groovy`](scripts/dc-export.groovy) in ScriptRunner DC → Script Console.
-Copy the output from the Logs tab.
+Copy the output from the Logs tab (please read each indivdual scripts comment section, regarding what to copy).

 > ⚠️ **Do this before you shut down your DC instance.** Once DC is gone, the IDs are gone with it and this toolkit cannot help you.
 If DC is still live — even temporarily post-migration — run this now.